Skip to content

 • Completed site set up ready for works to commence,

-• The team is now focussing on understanding the terms and conditions of 'Scheduled Monument Consent' from Historic England, to ensure works are being carried out in line with Historic England's parameters, as well as continuing with design works, collaborating with the Environment Agency, and procuring the materials needed for the project start.
+• The team is now focusing on understanding the terms and conditions of 'Scheduled Monument Consent' from Historic England, to ensure works are being carried out in line with Historic England's parameters, as well as continuing with design works, collaborating with the Environment Agency, and procuring the materials needed for the project start.

 • The team are in the process of installing the scaffolding to remove the BT cables from the side of the bridge.